 Continuous Improvement: The City will continue its commitment to long-term maintenance of the BMPs constructed on City properties.
-Water Services Department and the City's Green Team will work together to improve the organization of the GIS database for BMPs.
+Water Services Department will continue to lead to keep the GIS database for BMPs updated.

 Figure 3.
 Green Stormwater Infrastructures maintained by Water Services Department - distribution of maintenance tasks